reda-mohsen/reda-mohsen/README.md

 ## About Me-->
 - 🔭 I'm highly motivated and committed to contributing to software development projects
-- 🎓 I recently graduated with a Bachelor of Engineering in Computer Engineering from Ain Shams University.
+- 🎓 I recently graduated with a Bachelor of Science in Computer Engineering and Software Systems from Ain Shams University.
 - 📫 You can reach me via email at ai.reda.mohsen@gmail.com.
 - 🌐 Connect with me on LinkedIn: [Reda Mohsen](https://www.linkedin.com/in/reda-mohsen).